imagej/imagej.github.io/_pages/Auto_Threshold.md

 description: test description
 ---

-{% include component-stats content=':sc.fiji:Auto\_Threshold' %}This plugin binarises 8 and 16-bit images using various **global** (histogram-derived) thresholding methods.
+{% include component-stats content='sc.fiji:Auto\_Threshold' %}This plugin binarises 8 and 16-bit images using various **global** (histogram-derived) thresholding methods.
 The segmented phase is always shown as white (255).

 For **local** thresholding rather than global, see the [Auto Local Threshold](Auto_Local_Threshold "wikilink") plugin.